rajesh-lab/MLHC/README.md

 RR: Fill office hours.
 Fill location. room 1204.

 ### Grading
-The final project report will be the largest part of the grade.
+The final project report will be the majority of the grade.
 The project report is due on 12/15/20.
 In addition to the research paper, a weekly reading response is due in class.
 People will be required to report on their projects once during the course of the term.